dougeby/IntuneDocs/intune/custom-settings-windows-phone-8-1.md

 5. Select **OK** to save your changes.
 Continue to add more settings as needed.
 6. When finished, choose **OK** > **Create** to create the Intune profile.
 When complete, your profile is shown in the **Device configuration - Profiles** list.

+## Example

+In the following example, the Connectivity/AllowCellularDataRoaming setting is disabled by setting an Integer value of zero.
+This setting disallows a Windows 8.1 phone device to change cellular networks when travelling outside the carrier coverage area.

+Setting name: Allow Cellular Data Roaming
+Setting description: Allow or disallow cellular data roaming Data type: Integer
+OMA-URI (case sensitive): ./Vendor/MSFT/PolicyManager/My/Connectivity/AllowCellularDataRoaming
+Value: 0

 ## Next steps